 - (a) City Charter Section 4.105 requires that the San Francisco Planning Commission (the "Planning Commission") consider any proposed amendments to the City's General Plan and make a recommendation for approval or rejection to the Board of Supervisors before the Board of Supervisors acts on the proposed amendments. - (b) The 2009 San Francisco Bicycle Plan ("2009 Bicycle Plan") proposes text amendments and map amendments to the Transportation Element and Downtown Plan of the City and County of San Francisco General Plan.
-The General Plan text amendments and description of the General Plan map amendments are contained in this Ordinance.
+The General Plan text amendments and description of the General Plan map amendments, which were previously adopted in Ordinance 188-09, are contained in this Ordinance for their re-adoption.
 The General Plan maps proposed for amendment are attached to this Ordinance and incorporated herein by reference.
-Copies of said maps are on file with the Clerk of the Board of Supervisors in File No. 090868 and are incorporated herein by reference.
+Copies of said maps are on file with the Clerk of the Board of Supervisors in File No. 130527 and are incorporated herein by reference.

-- (c) The Board of Supervisors finds that this Ordinance is in conformity with the Priority Policies of Section 101.1 of the Planning Code and, on balance, consistent with the General Plan as it is proposed for amendment herein, and hereby adopts the findings set forth in Planning Commission Resolution No. 17914 and incorporates such findings by reference as if fully set forth herein. - (d) This Board of Supervisors, pursuant to Planning Code Section 340, finds that this ordinance will serve the public necessity, convenience, and welfare for the reasons set forth in Planning Commission Resolution No. 17915. - Section 4.
+- (c) The Board of Supervisors finds that this Ordinance is in conformity with the Priority Policies of Section 101.1 of the Planning Code and, on balance, consistent with the General Plan as it is proposed for amendment herein, and hereby adopts the findings set forth in Planning Commission Resolution No. 18870 and incorporates such findings by reference as if fully set forth herein. - (d) This Board of Supervisors, pursuant to Planning Code Section 340, finds that this ordinance will serve the public necessity, convenience, and welfare for the reasons set forth in Planning Commission Resolution No. 18870. - Section 4.
 Findings concerning the 2009 Bicycle Transportation Plan.
 The Board of Supervisors of the City and County of San Francisco hereby further finds and determines that: - (a) California Streets and Highways Code Sections 890 et seq. is known as the California Bicycle Transportation Act (the "Bicycle Transportation Act").
 Section 891.2 of Bicycle Transportation Act provides for the preparation or update of a bicycle transportation plan by a city or county in accordance with certain criteria. - (b) Section 891.4 of the Bicycle Transportation Act establishes a process for a city or county to obtain funding from the State Bicycle Transportation Account for complying bicycle transportation plans.
-In order to be eligible to apply for such funds and many other funds and grants, cities and counties must have an approved bicycle plan or certify that an existing plan has been updated. - (d) On June 26, 2009, at a duly noticed public hearing, the MTA Board of Directors adopted Resolution No. 09-106, which, among other actions, approved the 2009

-Bicycle Plan and recommend approval to this Board of Supervisors.
-Said Resolution is on file with the Clerk of the Board in File No. 090868 and is incorporated herein by reference as though fully set forth herein.
+In order to be eligible to apply for such funds and many other funds and grants, cities and counties must have an approved bicycle plan or certify that an existing plan has been updated. - (c) The San Francisco Municipal Transportation Agency (MTA) prepared the 2009 Bicycle Plan in compliance with the requirements of the abovementioned Bicycle Transportation Act.
+The 2009 Bicycle Plan is on file with the Clerk of the Board in File No. 090868 and is incorporated herein by reference as though fully set forth herein.